Paul8043/student-bed/README.md

 Uncomment lines #6 to #9 and see what happens.
 The top-face is colored red, and logger-output appears in the Log-Viewer in the lower-bottom corner.
 Both functions are only needed, if the graphical output has to be customized in some way.
 Now we make the cross-check on VS-Code and we see some dark clouds at the horizon, because it reports several errors.
 VS-Code does not know show_result(), debug() and log().

+# Mile-Stone #6: Template for Both

+Some stubs are created, so that the python-script can be run without any errors on both editors.
+The template is given [here](docs/template.py)

+# Mile-Stone #7: Recommended Workflow

+There are many variants possible.
+The sequence below is easy to use for newbies.

+1) create a repository on GitHub
+2) clone it to your local machine
+3) take the template from the docs-directory as a skeleton to start with
+4) activate environment via mamba
+5) start VS-Code & load your folder
+6) start CQ-Editor and load your python-program
+7) edit & modify your program, SQ-Editor will draw the model after every change
+8) commit your changes to git, and optionally to GitHub
+9) repeat steps 7 to 8
+10) close CQ-Editor
+11) close VS-Code
+12) deactivate environment via mamba

+If the repository is created first on GitHub, this has the advantage that the relationship between "remote" and "local" is established from the very beginning.

+Some addition hints to "git".
+The git-database, which holds all your revisions, is stored in a hidden folder named ".git" and it is stored in your project-directory.
+Never touch this folder and its contents, it would lead to a corrupt database, and all your version can disappear.
+Having ".git" directly under your project-directory implies that when the project-folder is moved, all revisions go alone automatically.
+There is another dot-file, named ".gitignore".
+It controls which files and sub-folders are put into ".git".
+Files and sub-folders excluded here, remain untouched by git, they are untracked.
+These files and folders can resides anywhere in your project-tree.
+They remain untouched.
+They will never appear on GitHub.
+Keep in mind, "git" has been designed for processing text-files, not for binaries.
+Binaries can be added, but they consume a lot of space.
+For each change a copy of the binary is added.
+Because of that do not store large binary files (BLOBs).
+The repository will grow quickly and uploads & downloads will take very long.

+Steps 7 & 8 need some more explanation. "edit" and "save" are clear.
+Revision-handling with git is a 3-step-approach:
+* add a file, after saving, to the stage-area.
+A file there is marked with "A".
+* make a commit, the contents of the stage-area goes to the ".git"-folder
+* press synchronize, this works in both directions, after that the local changes appear on GitHub.

+The CQ-Editor is primarily used as a model-viewer.
+In the View-menu turn off all unwanted panels, except "Log viewer" and "Current traceback".
+And in the Preference-Section enable "autoreload".
+This flag is required, otherwise an automated model-refresh does not take place, if the model has been changed with VS-Code.